 - You can enable Deep Link (jitsi_deeplink) to allow users to open the meeting in the Jitsi app.

 - Set a Password (jitsi_password) to secure Jitsi sessions from outsiders (highly recommended if using meet.jit.si).

-- Set Token configuration with App_ID (jitsi_app_id) and Secret (jitsi_secret) if required on a private Jitsi server.
+- Set Token configuration with App_ID (jitsi_app_id) and Secret (jitsi_secret) if required on your private Jitsi server for additional security.

 - Save changes.

 After you configure your Moodle Jitsi Meet integration, you’ll be able to add Jitsi in Moodle courses as activities.
 This makes ensures students don’t need to remember room names and makes analytics tracking easier.

 - While logged into the Moodle administrator dashboard, select Site home on the left.